Information on Years 1 to 4 can be found here.

 - After-School Care Club until 5.00pm

-All children in Years 1 and 2 are entitled to a hot school meal at Gildredge House as part of the Universal Free School Meals scheme.
-Please let us know if you wish to opt-out of this scheme and instead allow your child to bring in a healthy packed lunch.
-Students in Years 3 and 4 can purchase a hot school meal; alternatively they can bring in a healthy packed lunch.
+All children in Years 1 and 2 are entitled to a hot school meal as part of the Universal Free School Meals scheme; alternatively you can provide your child with a healthy packed lunch.
 Please refer to the Healthy Lunchbox and Snack Policy [PDF].
-Students will eat their meal in the company of their peer group and staff.
+The children will eat their meal in the company of their peer group and staff.

 After-School Care Club

-Parents have the option to use the After-School Care Club facility which runs until 5.00pm during term time.
-The club is co-ordinated by Mrs Smith and run by the Teaching Assistant team.
+Parents have the option to use the After-School Care Club which runs from 3.00-5.00pm during term time.
 The sessions are relaxed and informal and the children will have a snack provided for them.
-There is an hourly charge for this service and details can be found in the After-School Care Policy.
-You can book your child into the After-School Care Club on-line through the www.schoolinterviews.co.uk and pay for the sessions via your child’s sQuid account.
+There is an hourly charge for this service and bookings can be made via your child’s sQuid account.

-The health and well-being of your child are very important to us.
-If your child has been prescribed medication that needs to be administered during the school day, please hand it to a member of staff, together with a completed Request for School to Administer Medication Form, confirming dosage instructions.
-We are not able to administer non-prescription medication such as Calpol.
+The health and well-being of the children in our care is very important to us.
+If your child has been prescribed medication that needs to be administered during the school day, please complete a Request for School to Administer Medication [PDF] and hand both the form and the medication to a member of staff in the Primary School Office.
+We are unable to administer non-prescription medication such as Calpol.
 Please refer to the Administering Medication Policy for further information.

-If your child has a minor injury, this will be dealt with by one of the Lower School staff.
-A record of first aid given will be noted and the parents notified as necessary; a copy of the record will also be retained in school.
-If we have any concern for a child’s health or well-being, we will contact the parents.
+If your child has a minor injury, this will be dealt with by one of the Primary staff.
+A record of first aid given will be noted and the parents will be informed as necessary; a copy of the record will be retained in school.
+Parents will be contacted immediately if there are any concerns for a child’s health or well-being.

 Young children who are feeling unwell are often best resting at home.
-Children should not come to school with a sore throat, a heavy cold, an infectious skin condition or having been sick or had diarrhoea overnight, as they will not be able to learn effectively.
-In accordance with the Department of Health guidelines, children who have suffered from vomiting and/or diarrhoea must be kept at home for 48 hours after the last incidence.
+Children should not come to school if they have a sore throat, a heavy cold or an infectious skin condition as they will not be able to learn effectively.
+In addition, in accordance with the Department of Health guidelines, children who have suffered from vomiting and / or diarrhoea must remain at home until 48 hours after the last incident.

-Parents often ask how they can support their child so he/she settles in quickly to his/her new routine.
-The quicker your child can become independent, the more confident he/she will become.
+Parents often ask how they can support their child so that he / she settles in quickly to his / her new routine.
+The quicker your child can become independent, the more confident he / she will become.

 Top Tips for Happy Confident Learners